ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 [!code-csharp[EnumerableExamples.cs](../../../../test/Rezolver.Tests.Examples/EnumerableExamples.cs#example6)]

-So, as soon as we want an `IEnumerable<IUsesAnyService<IMyService>>`, the enumerable will use *only* the two explicit registrations made against the closed generic type `IUsesAnyService<IMyService>`, but if we request any other type, we only get items produced by registrations against the open generic `IUsesAnyService<>`.
+When Rezolver matches its registrations for `IEnumerable<IUsesAnyService<IMyService>>`, it sees the two explicit registrations made against the closed generic type `IUsesAnyService<IMyService>` ***and*** the registration against the open generic `IUsesAnyService<>` - hence you get an enumerable with *three* items.

-> [!WARNING]
+> [!TIP]
-> There is currently *no* way to fall back on an open generic registration for given generic once you make a
-> registration for a closed generic.
-The framework might, however, be extended to allow you to make an explicit
-> registration which instructs the container to fall back to a more generic registration and include any results from
-> that in the enumerable.
+> This is a common DI pattern when injecting enumerables of a generic type: one or more open generics which apply
+> to 'all' types of object, with potentially zero or more object which apply only to a specific type.
+Rezolver doesn't
+> need to be told that's what you want - it just figures it out for itself.

-It doesn't matter what order you register the open generics and closed generics - the logic is applied on a type-by-type basis; but the order of an individual enumerable of a given type is, however, governed by the order of registration.
+The order you register open generics and closed generics doesn't matter - the logic is applied on a type-by-type basis (i.e. more-specific first); however, the order that objects appear in the enumerable which come from the same generic type registration (i.e. `IFoo<>` or `IFoo<Bar>`) is honoured.

+### Best match *only*

+(TODO)

 ## Decorators and Enumerables